 Which sofa is best for living room?

 When it comes down to it, choose the furniture that is not only the most comfortable but also fits into your new living room the best.

 If your new home doesn’t have enough room to store 2 beds, 2 couches, 2 coffee tables, 2 lounge chairs, etc., you will just have to start making some tough decisions.
 Typically, you could probably get a return on some of these items by trying to sell them at a “we just moved in together garage sale.”

 You could try your hand at selling on Craigslist or Facebook Marketplace, but if you just want to get rid of them, why not rest easy in your new home by booking furniture removal online.
 This way, you can get back to the fun part of moving in together *wink, wink*.

-Moving in Together Decluttering Made Easy!
+Moving in Together Checklist: Easy Decluttering!

 A lot of the clutter can be thrown out, but putting old items by the curb is usually not very sanitary, helpful to the vibe of your new neighborhood, or good for the Earth.

 For a step-by-step breakdown of exactly how to get rid of all that extra clutter, check out our junk disposal guides.